 And, of course, we wanted to make sure that the player never, I repeat, never wanted to skip these cutscenes.
 After all, ours is a story-driven game, which means that our efforts would have been worthless if the player skips the cut-scene.

 It was with these thoughts in mind that we came to an understanding of the production, its scale, and all the work that was ahead of us.

 Now, we have our own production studio in Mundfish.
 We wrote an amazing story and brought in the best people for the job.
 Out of the 278 auditions we held, 7 people were chosen.
 We had Major Nechaev (P-3) picked out from the get-go because it seemed that our actor Sasha Lomov was born to play the role.

-Then we ordered Xsense costumes and Dynamixyz helmets, learned how to use them and we also learned how to record and interpret the data from mocap and face cameras.
-We scanned our heroes with 56 emotions, ordered the best quality rigs from the best people in the world.
-We have spent a full year to set this all up and to make it work.
+Then, we ordered Xsense suits and Dynamixyz helmets.
+We learned how to work with all this new tech, as well as how to record and interpret data from mocap and facial cameras.
+We created 3D scans of our heroes with 56 emotions, and we ordered stunning, high-quality rigs from the best people in the world.
+We spent a year setting everything up and making sure that everything worked.

 Of course, we did not forget about the virtual camera so that our talented cameramen could shoot cut-scenes just as they do in real life.
 And, of course, we mounted them just like they do for best blockbusters.

 We have done all this so that you can enjoy a whole one and a half hours of amazing cutscenes in Atomic Heart—the plot of a powerful sci-fi thriller made by those who not only love their work, but who are absolutely crazy about it.